BTCorMSTR

 How do I track a combined BTC and MSTR portfolio?+

-Enter every purchase — the date, whether it was BTC or MSTR, and the dollars invested — and the tool values them all at today's live prices.
-You get one number for your actual mix, plus two counterfactuals: what the same buys would be worth if every one had been 100% bitcoin or 100% MSTR.
-You can type rows in by hand, paste a CSV, or drop in an exchange export; everything is calculated in your browser.
+Enter every transaction — the date, whether it was BTC or MSTR, and whether you bought or sold.
+For an exact result, give the quantity and price; if you only know the dollar amount, the tool prices that row at the day's closing price.
+Sells net out of your position on an average-cost basis.
+It then values what you still hold at today's live prices and shows your actual mix plus two counterfactuals: what the very same buys and sells would be worth if every one had been 100% bitcoin or 100% MSTR.
+Type rows in by hand, paste a CSV, or drop in an exchange export — everything is calculated in your browser.

 Should I have DCA'd into bitcoin or MSTR?+